winhallfire/winhallfire.github.io/sources/index.rst.txt

 Community Dedication
 --------------------

-For more than 60 years, the Winhall Fire Department has been proudly providing its services to our community by responding to fires, accidents, medical emergencies, and natural disasters.
-Our dedicated team of 100% volunteer responders operates continuously, risking their lives to safeguard the homes, businesses, and individuals of Winhall Vermont and its surrounding communities.
+For more than 60 years, the Winhall Fire Department has been proudly providing its services to our community by responding to fires, accidents, and natural disasters.
+Our dedicated team of volunteer responders operates continuously, risking their lives to safeguard the homes, businesses, and individuals of Winhall Vermont and its surrounding communities.

-Fire Officers
+Line Officers
 -------------

 .. csv-table::